 A requester is a user in your organization who searches and requests rates using the Rate Finder in Fulfillment Optimizer.
-Requesters begin the Sourcing Automation process by requesting new rates, which launches the Sourcing Bot into action.
+Requesters begin the Autonomous Sourcing process by requesting new rates, which launches the Sourcing Bot into action.

 Figure 1 provides a high-level overview of the typical requester workflow.

 - On the Fulfillment Optimizer page, open the Rate Finder and enter the required origin and destination.

 - Select the items you want to search for or request rates for.